uzyovoys/zenbot/_pages/rest.md

 Thus Zenbot allows you to control your bot for each user remotely - you can even change it\'s state on your side and post it with a request, rewriting the current state of this user on Zenbot\'s side.

+**User\'s state** contains a set of currently available variables, current active dialog context and it\'s modality.

 ### Parameters
 You have to pass the next set of parameters in your requests to REST API: